h-havenga/jekyll/_posts/2017-11-10-languages.markdown

 skills mainly developed from Cartoon Network (maybe my writing still reflect this).

 There is however some benefits of this mass translation for Germans, their language is exceptionally well evolved.
 I say this with envy.
 My own native tongue is Afrikaans and I am embarrassed when I hear myself speak.
 I often can't find words to describe common things.
 There's other reasons for that to, in the last three years I've lived outside South-Africa mostly, subsequently I only speak Afrikaans once a week or so with my family.
 To be totally honest, my language in general is at a low point at this moment.
 I speak broken English to Germans, very broken German to Germans, and broken Afrikaans to my parents.

 So in that sense, would I encourage Germans to put in more effort into learning English?
-It really depends what you're doing I guess.
-But I think it's important for the language to continue to flourish and To do that they have to keep is as ingrained in their society as possible and they have to publish academic stuff in German.
+Yeah, of course, why not...
+I think it's important for the language to continue to flourish and to do that they have to keep is as ingrained in their society as possible and they have to publish academic stuff in German.
 I don't think that showing all television shows in English is going kill a language like